Confidence: A feeling of self-assurance arising from an appreciation of one's own abilities or qualities.

 From a business perspective, a confident employee is more likely to be happy, and a happy employee is more likely to be productive.
 While research says confidence and happiness don’t always go hand in hand, there is certainly a strong correlation.

-People who are confident are more inclined to embrace new challenges, seek out relationships, share their ideas and opinions and take personal responsibility for their actions.
+People who are confident are more willing to embrace new challenges, seek out relationships, share their ideas and opinions and take personal responsibility for their actions.
 Doing this reinforces their positive self-image and sense of wellbeing.
+Conversely, those who lack confidence tend to avoid social situations, have low self -efficacy and can lack initiative.
+It is a self-perpetuating cycle.

 Ways to Enhance Confidence Through Courseware Design